mcharafeddinedev/mcharafeddinedev.github.io/README.md

 ## Void Knights
 **Platform:** Unreal Engine 5 | **Language:** Blueprints | **Status:** In Development

-Void Knights is a third-person, 3D turn-based RPG project inspired by the **Persona** series, focusing on dual-world exploration, psychic abilities, and interactive storytelling.
-My programming work is centered on two core gameplay systems: **Psychic Abilities** and **Exploration & Interaction**.
+Void Knights is a third-person, 3D turn-based RPG project inspired by the *Persona* series, focusing on dual-world exploration, psychic abilities, and interactive storytelling.
+My programming work is centered on two core gameplay systems: 'Psychic Abilities' and 'Exploration & Interaction'.

 ### Key Contributions
-- **Void Entrance Mechanic:** Developing a world-shifting mechanic allowing players to transition between **Reality** and the **Void Verse** to solve puzzles or reveal hidden paths.
+- **Void Entrance Mechanic:** Developing a world-shifting mechanic allowing players to transition between *Reality* and the *Void Verse* to solve puzzles or reveal hidden paths.
   - Environment dynamically shifts between worlds.
   - Some objects or enemies may only exist in one realm, requiring strategic shifting.
   - System is energy-based, preventing excessive use.